oct16/simple-mvvm-example/README.md

 - Using Mocha as a unit test tool
 - Using the TypeScript language to improve the readability and the reliability of the code.
 - Using Pug as an HTML template language, using Stylus and Postcss as CSS pre processors
-- CSS Grid system for page layout and adapt mobile
+- Using css grid system for page layout and adapt mobile
-- Simple singleton dialog component
+- Simply singleton dialog component
-- Simple MVVM lib
+- Simply MVVM lib

 ### Project Description